Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Discussion and outlook

-Our main result is the \xxc: on congested urban networks the intersection throughput tends to be independent of signal control.
-We conjecture that this prevents DRL methods from finding sensible policies under congested conditions and learn SQF instead.
+We have seen that the \xx hinders the training process under congested conditions , which in some cases leads to learning the worst policy, SQF.
 Even starting with initial weights given by the supervised training policy, we saw that additional training under congested conditions leads to a deterioration of the policy.
 We have verified similar behavior under dynamic demand loads whenever congestion appears in the network.
 This means, potentially, that all the DRL methods proposed in the literature to date are unable to learn sensible policies and deteriorate as soon as congestion appears on the network.
-It might also explain DRL's limited success for traffic signal control problems observed so far, currently believed to be due to urban networks being non-stationary and/or non-Markovian \citep{choi2000hidden,da2006dealing}.
-We believe instead that the \xx is to blame, and that future work should focus on new DRL methods able to extract relevant knowledge from congested conditions.
+It might also explain DRL's limited success for traffic signal control problems observed so far, currently believed to be due to urban networks being non-stationary and/or non-Markovian \cite{choi2000hidden,da2006dealing}.
+We believe instead that the \xx is to blame, independently of the DRL method used (see appendix), and that future work should focus on new DRL methods able to extract relevant knowledge from congested conditions.
 In the meantime, it is advisable to train DRL policies under free-flow conditions only, discarding any information from congested ones, as we have shown here that such free-flow DRL policies are comparable to LQF.

+A full explanation of the effects of the \xx on DRL is still missing.
+An important clue was provided earlier that the DRL-C gradient tends to vanish, not because an optimal policy was found but because there is nothing to be learned at that density level; see Fig.~\ref{grad}.
+This is consistent with the chaotic nature of network traffic near the critical density mentioned in the introduction, and research is needed to test whether or not this is sufficient to explain the gradient behavior observed here.